 The downstream impact of these hormonal changes means that fasting could decrease estrogen production.
 While we often think of estrogen as a hormone primarily involved in reproduction and sexual health, it does so much more.

-Estrogen is protective for our heart and brain health.
-It plays a role in mood, sleep patterns, metabolism, body fat, and insulin sensitivity.
+Estrogen is protective for our heart29 and brain30 health.
+It plays a role in mood, sleep patterns, metabolism31, body fat, and insulin sensitivity.
 Disruptions in estrogen balance, either too much (known as estrogen dominance) or too little, can significantly impact your health and just make you feel terrible.

 To be clear, if you think you have estrogen dominance, it’s best addressed with diet and lifestyle changes first (as I share in the linked article).
 Once you have a solid foundation, IF could be considered as an additional approach

-Stress and undernutrition can lead to hypothalamic-pituitary-ovarian (HPO) axis dysfunction, adversely impacting estrogen balance.
+Stress and undernutrition can lead to hypothalamic-pituitary-ovarian (HPO) axis dysfunction, adversely impacting estrogen balance32.
 HPO-axis dysfunction leads to drops in LH which in turn affects estrogen production.

 What About Other Hormones?

 Other hormones may also be impacted by fasting.
-Thyroid hormones, which regulate metabolism and energy, may decrease during extended fasts, according to animal studies
+Thyroid hormones, which regulate metabolism and energy, may decrease during extended fasts, according to animal studies34.

 Like estrogen, progesterone production can also drop due to alterations in the HPO-axis and GnRH, throwing off overall hormone balance.
 If you are curious about the signs of hormone imbalance, I've written about it extensively here.